Malzagic/Track_calories/README.md

 # TrackMeal

 This is the trackmeal application to calculate calories from meals.
 Its all created in pure VanillaJS.
 No framework and any libraries.
-Only some patterns to make code easly to create.
+Only some patterns to make code more readable.

 Im using here localstorage to save your input data, so u can leave site and when you come back its will be still there.